Experience point: Free-form advancement

 Free-form advancement is used by many role-playing systems including GURPS, Hero System or the World of Darkness series.
 It allows the player to select which skills to advance by allocating "points".
 Each character attribute is assigned a price to improve, so for example it might cost a character 2 points to raise an archery skill one notch, 10 points to raise overall dexterity by one, or it might cost 20 points to learn a new magic spell.

-Players are typically free to spend points however they choose, which greatly increases the control that a player has over the character's development, but also usually causes players to find that complexity increases as well.
-Some games therefore simplify character creation and advancement by suggesting packages or templates of pre-selected ability sets, so for example a player could have their character become an "investigator" by purchasing a package deal which includes many skills and abilities, rather than buying them each separately.
+Players are typically free to spend points however they choose.
+Some games simplify free-form advancement by offering packages or templates of pre-selected ability sets.

 Cash-in advancement

-A cash-in experience advancement system uses experience points to "purchase" such character advancements as class levels, skill points, new skills, feats or increasing saving throw bonuses or base attribute points each of which has a set cost in experience points with set limits on the maximum bonuses that can be purchased at a given time usually once per game session.
-Once experience points are used thus they are "spent" and are erased from the character record or marked as spent and cannot be used again.
+A cash-in experience advancement system uses experience points to "purchase" character advancements such as class levels, skill points, new skills, feats, and base attribute points.
+Each advancement has a set cost in experience points with set limits on the maximum bonuses that can be purchased at a given time, usually once per game session.
+Once experience points are used, they are erased or marked as spent from the character record and cannot be used again.
 Final Fantasy XIII and Warhammer Fantasy Roleplay are examples of games that use a cash-in advancement system.